About severe.im

 What computing power does this take?

 All of the data ingest, processing, and serving is done on a server that I pay for myself -- no resources from my work are used for this project (except for me logging in to fix something, while sitting at my desk at work sometimes).
-That's why you don't see any mention of my employer anywhere on the pages.
+That's why you don't see any mention of my employer anywhere on these pages.

 What programming skill does something like this take?